a few notes on music

 There was one moment that did hit a little harder than most, and I know that over the years many others have said the same.
 I don’t remember the order in which I saw these films, but among the earliest that had a rock’n’roll component was Blackboard Jungle, although I must have first seen it two or three years after it’s initial NZ release in late ’55.
 When Bill Haley’s “Rock Around the Clock” roared out through the opening credits it was the first time I’d heard the music so loud and so enveloping.
 As much as the rest of the film intrigued and confused me, and it did, its main impact lay in the excitement of those opening seconds.
 I next saw the film sometime in the mid-60s and immediately realised, with that smidgeon of self-knowledge I’d gained in the meantime, that it had been a moment when something that I was already intuitively drawn to, suddenly seemed essential.

 I especially liked catching the trolley bus into the city and going to the Civic, with its astonishing 1929 Moorish-baroque interior, now preserved for the wonder of future generations.
 I watched fascinated every time as the Wurlitzer organ rose up slowly from the bowels of the orchestra pit at the interval, and listened to the organist playing while I carefully manouvered the chocolate layer off my ice cream Topsy.
 One Saturday afternoon I took my little brother there but the theatre was full (I don’t remember what particular blockbuster it was) so we wandered over the road to see what was on at the St James (now the Westend) and then up around the corner to the Embassy (now the site of the City Library), and I decided that its feature The Entertainer might be alright.
-It seemed that it might have something to do with music.
+It seemed that it might have something to do with music, but as we walked down the aisle I did notice that we were the only kids in the place.
 I haven’t seen it since but still have a shadowy image of Olivier’s Archie Rice character standing onstage before a restless audience.
 I was probably puzzled, intrigued and bored by it to varying degrees and I have no idea what little brother, four years my junior, made of it.
 When we got home I told Mum that it was a bit strange but OK, but I wish we could’ve got into the Civic.
 A couple of days later she read part of the Auckland Star’s review of The Entertainer out loud to Dad; maybe something about the Olivier character’s angst or his gin-soaked wife.
 They both burst out laughing at the thought of their callow young boys trying to make something of it all, although, typical of their common sense they clearly didn’t see any harm in it.